Director: Jaimie A. Roper, Ph.D.

 Jaimie A. Roper, Ph.D., is an Assistant Professor in the School of Kinesiology and Director of the Locomotor and Movement Control Lab at Auburn University.
 She has extensive experience in biomechanics and motor control in populations with mobility impairment.

 Research Focus: disentangling causes of mobility impairment by employing a comprehensive approach that investigates orthopedic and neural contributions to understanding this problem.

-Sarah earned a bachelor’s degree in Applied Physiology and Kinesiology from the University of Florida in April 2017, and a master’s degree in Exercise Science from Auburn University in 2018.
-She is currently working toward her Ph.D. at Auburn University School of Kinesiology in the Locomotor and Movement Control Laboratory.
+Sarah earned her Bachelor’s of Science in Applied Physiology and Kinesiology from the University of Florida in 2017, and her Master’s of Science in Exercise Science from Auburn University in 2018.
+She is currently a doctoral student studying biomechanics with Dr. Jaimie Roper in the Locomotor & Movement Control Lab at Auburn University.

 Key Interests: control of gait, locomotor adaptation, mobility disability, aging, movement disorders

 Hillary earned her BS from Cornell University in Human Biology, Health & Society with a minor in Applied Exercise Science, and her MS from the University of Florida in Applied Physiology & Kinesiology concentrating in Human Performance.
 Hillary is a certified coach through the National Strength and Conditioning Association (CSCS) and USA Track and Field Association (USATF Level 1).
 Currently, she is a doctoral student studying biomechanics with Dr. Jaimie Roper at Auburn University.

 Research Interests: To better understand relationships among lower extremity mechanics, musculoskeletal injuries, cognition and mental wellness in youth and adult athletes.
 Her goal is to enhance rehabilitation, return-to-play protocols, and coaching practice through applied research and education.